 A termite report outlines items that might indicate the presence of termites.
 That includes visual indicators, like wood dust or tree damage.
 The report also provides information on any damage or other issues that could lead to an infestation of termites in the future.

-Surprises Sometimes Seen in Termite Reports:
+Surprises Seen in Termite Reports

 While these reports often include an estimate on what suggested repairs may cost, they don’t offer documentation that any issues have been satisfactorily addressed.
 Rather, they simply explain any issues that were discovered and detail what can be done to remedy them.

 Another surprise you might encounter is that your termite report will include information about structures that aren’t part of a home’s living space.
-For example, inspectors look at your property perimeter, awnings, wood beams, trees, sheds and other landscaping that is wood based.
+For example, inspectors look at your property perimeter, awnings, wood beams, trees, sheds, and other landscaping that is wood based.

 Termite inspectors typically classify the severity of any issues that are found.
 Issues that are considered to be serious enough to merit an immediate response are flagged as Section 1 repairs.
 Section 2 repairs are often considered optional and they may or may not need to be done in order for a lending institution to sign off on a loan.
-So who pays for repairs?

-However, buyers will usually bear the burden of the cost associated with services that are precautionary, meaning they lower the risk of future issues.
+However, buyers will usually bear the burden of the cost associated with services that are precautionary (like the termite inspection), meaning they lower the risk of future issues.
 Learn more about who pays for what and what costs you can expect to incur.